 The FDA is Continuing to Evaluate the Regulatory Frameworks for Products Containing Cannabis and Cannabis-Derived Compounds

-The FDA is committed to sound, science-based policy.
-The FDA is raising these safety, marketing and labeling concerns with you now because we want you to know what we know.
+The FDA is committed to setting sound, science-based policy.
+The FDA is raising these safety, marketing, and labeling concerns because we want you to know what we know.
 We encourage consumers to think carefully before exposing themselves, their family, or their pets, to any product, especially products like CBD, which may have potential risks, be of unknown quality, and have unproven benefits.

-Today’s Consumer Update includes a practical summary of what we know to date.
-As we learn more, our goal is to update you with the information you need to make smart choices about CBD products.
-Also, as the regulatory pathways are clarified we will take care to notify all stakeholders as quickly as possible.
+Our Consumer Update includes a practical summary of what we know to date.
+As we learn more, our goal is to update you with the information you need to make informed choices about CBD products.
+Also, as the regulatory pathways are clarified we will take care to inform all stakeholders as quickly as possible.